adityagpt30/Web-Application-Testing-with-Selenium/README.md

 **Implementation of Java Selenium**

 So, first is the integration of java with selenium and we have three agenda here firstly the installation of software of Java Eclipse and selenium.
-Secondly, we would run the test case and finally we will see each test case that has been executed.
+Secondly we would run the test case and finally we will see each test case that has been executed.

 **Implementation:**